rugbymann/rugbymann/README.md

 ###

-<p align="left">My name is Orkhan and I'm a QA Engineer, from Frankfurt Main, Germany.</p>
+<p align="left">My name is Anar and I'm a QA Engineer, from Frankfurt Main/ Germany.</p>

 ###